nodejs/node-addon-api/doc/threadsafe.md

 ### [`Napi::TypedThreadSafeFunction`](typed_threadsafe_function.md)

 The `TypedThreadSafeFunction` class is a new implementation to address the drawbacks listed above.
-The API is designed with N-API 5's support of an optional function callback.
+The API is designed with Node-API 5's support of an optional function callback.
 The API will correctly allow developers to pass `std::nullptr` instead of a `const Function&` for the callback function specified in `::New`.
-It also provides helper APIs to _target_ N-API 4 and construct a no-op `Function` **or** to target N-API 5 and "construct" a `std::nullptr` callback.
+It also provides helper APIs to _target_ Node-API 4 and construct a no-op `Function` **or** to target Node-API 5 and "construct" a `std::nullptr` callback.
 This allows a single codebase to use the same APIs, with just a switch of the `NAPI_VERSION` compile-time constant.